GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the important implications of technical debt is that it must be serviced.
-If the debt grows large enough, eventually the company will spend more on servicing its debt than it invests in increasing the value of its other assets.
+> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
 >
-> ~ *Steve McConnell*
+> ~ *Tony Parisi (software developer)*

 ---
 ## 🏎 Quick Facts